 Turisme del Berguedà Avià, Bagà, Berga, Borredà,…

-The Pyrenees Gate
+The Gate of the Pyrenees

-From the cultivation areas of the Baix Berguedà, the Cadí-Moixeró Natural Park and the upper Berguedà, we find ourselves in a land of contrasts with the Llobregat River that crosses the region from north to south, since its birth in Castellar de n Hug.
+From the cultivation areas of Baix Berguedà, the Cadí-Moixeró Natural Park and Alto Berguedà, we find ourselves in a land of contrasts with the Llobregat river that crosses the region from north to south, from its source in Castellar de n'Hug.

 Culture, a journey through time